11 plus interviews are a challenge for parents because they do not know what to expect.

 - What are Private Schools looking for?

-- What are the different modes of the 11+ Interview?
+- Different modes of the 11+ Interview?

 - What to expect in the 11 Plus Interview?